SammyShaw/SammyShaw.github.io/_posts/2025-03-07-cnn-Toy-Robot.md

 <br>

 **Problems**: At first glance, these toys appear distinct enough, but when considering how an algorithm might think about them, some challenges arise.
 Duplos are mostly made of building blocks, but there are plenty of figurines, animals, and other structures that belong in the same toy bin.
 Duplos have distinct circular connectors, but they are also square-shaped, like bananagrams and magnatiles, and they are made of solid colors, like magnatiles and Brio cars.
-Brios, likewise, come with both natural-colored wooden train tracks and multi-colored train cars, which have wheels like the car toy set.
+Brios, likewise, come with both natural-colored wooden train tracks and multi-colored train cars, which have wheels, like cars.
 Cars and Bananagrams are relatively small, which makes capturing images of the same proportions as the other toys quite difficult.
 While Teddy does have hundreds of Duplos and Brios to photograph, there are limited numbers of cars and magnatiles, which means my training, validation, and test sets will have multiple (however different) images of the same objects.

 **Solutions**: To simplify, I removed the Duplo figurines and the Brio train cars from the sample population.
 After some trial and error, I also diversified and stratified the backgrounds for images in each toy class.
-Finally, I cropped most images so that the toy occupies the majority of the frame.
+Finally, I cropped most images so that the toy occupies the majority of the image frame.
 Because of the limited number of some types of toys, I separated the actual toys for the training, validation, and test set images.

 I ended up with 145 images of each toy, separated as follows:
 * 100 training set images (500 total)
 * 30 validation set images (150 total)
 * 15 test set images (75 total)

-For ease of use in Keras, my data folder structure first splits into training, validation, and test directories, and within each of those is split again into directories based upon the five toy classes.
+For ease of use in Keras, my data folder structure first splits the image data into training, validation, and test directories, and within each of those is split again into directories based upon the five toy classes.

 Images in the folders are varying sizes, but will be fed into the data pipeline as 128 x 128 pixel images.

 ___
 # Data Pipeline  <a name="data-pipeline"></a>
-Before building the network architecture and then training and testing it - I use Keras' Image Data Generator to set up a pipeline for our images to flow from my local hard-drive through the network.
+Before building the network architecture and then training and testing it - I use Keras' Image Data Generator to set up a pipeline for the data to flow from my local hard-drive through the network.

 In the code below, I will:
 * Import the required packages for the baseline model
 * Set up the parameters for the data pipeline
 * Set up the image generators to process the images as they come in
-* Set up the generator flow - specifying what we want to pass in for each iteration of training
+* Set up the generator flow - specifying what to pass in for each iteration of training

 ```python
 # import the required python libraries